mbaumer/us_hep_funding/docs/_states/IN.md

 <a name="IN-08"></a>
 [Back to top](#top)
 ## IN-08 -- Rep. Larry Bucshon (R)
+### Committees
+Larry Bucshon is the #21 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016